 I get asked by my dog training clients all of the time about who to refer them to for Dog Daycare or Dog walking or Boarding.
 Here are some questions and answers I developed when I was the Vice President of the Vancouver Professional Dog Walkers Alliance.
+I am now service the Greater Victoria areas.

 What to look for in a Dog Day Care, Dog Walking or Boarding